dimgerasimou/dwmblocks-blocks/README.md

 ### Usage

-Returns the blueooth state, can toggle the bluetooth state and can open a TUI interface with the bluetooth settings.
+Returns the blueooth state, can toggle the bluetooth state and optionally open a TUI interface with the bluetooth settings.

 ### Dependencies